The Best Windows Password Managers of 2024

 Next, we did hands-on tests.
 To do that, we bought a subscription to each password manager that met our standards.
 We then used those password managers on our personal and work devices for at least two weeks each.
 We paid close attention to the user experience, how the promised features worked, and any friction points we encountered.

 Lastly, we rated and ranked them.
-And that’s how we came up with our top three recommendations for Windows users.
+And that’s how we came up with our top five recommendations for Windows users.

 Comparison of the Best Password Managers for Windows